 Around 1929, a verandah of the shop was closed in and the building extended to form a hall beside the shop.
-The hall was constructed with horizontal timbers and on one side it was open in the way some verandahs were built with rollup canvas blinds.
+The hall was constructed with horizontal timbers and on one side it was open in the way many verandahs were built with rollup canvas blinds.
 On hot nights, when the blinds were raised to let in any breeze, moths and mosquitoes also appeared.
 In 1933, the first Church of England service was held there.
-The hall became known as the "Glideaway Hall".